 7> include the beam measurement results as indicated by reportQuantityRS-IndexNR;

+2> derive measurement results for the serving cell for RSRP and RSRQ;

+2> store the derived cell measurement results for RSRP and RSRQ for the serving cell within measResultServingCell in the measReportIdle in VarMeasIdleReport;

 NOTE 2: The UE is not required to perform idle/inactive measurements on a given carrier if the SSB configuration of that carrier provided via dedicated signaling is different from the SSB configuration broadcasted in the serving cell, if any.

 NOTE 3: How the UE prioritizes which frequencies to measure or report (in case it is configured with more frequencies than it can measure or report) is left to UE implementation.